 Visiting the Juyongguan Great Wall

 Juyongguan Pass is one of the three most famous passes along the Great Wall of China, and the other two are Jiayuguan Pass and Shanhaiguan Pass.
 Enlisted in the World Heritage site in 1987, it was considered in ancient times one of the most strategically important sections because of its position as a link to Beijing.
 Both sides of the Juyongguan Pass are steep mountains.
 In the middle, there is a deep valley with a length of 18 kilometres.
-The Juyongguan Pass Great Wall section was built by the Ming Dynasty (1368–1644) and here were fought great battles against Jurchens and Mongols.
+The Juyongguan Pass Great Wall section was built by the Ming Dynasty (1368–1644) and in this Pass were fought great battles against Jurchens and Mongols.

-How to visit Juyongguan Great Wall
+- How to visit Juyongguan Great Wall

-How to get to Juyongguan Great wall
+- How to get to Juyongguan Great wall

-- By Bus: Chang bus nr.
-68 (Chang Ping) from Shahe station.
-Take the subway line nr.
+3. By Bus: Take the subway line nr.
 8 and get off at Zhuxinzhuang, then take the Changping line and get off at Shahe station (Exit A2).
-You should walk along Baisha road for 15 min., then, after the small bridge, turn right to reach the nr.
+You should walk along the Baisha road for 15 min.
+After the small bridge, you should turn right to reach the nr.
 68 alighting point.
-You can also take a taxi from the Shahe station to get the bus stop.
+You can also take a taxi from the Shahe station to get to the bus stop.
 Get off at Juyongguan Station (39 stops – around 2 hrs).
-You can also get at first Badaling Great Wall (check our post) and then take from here the bus nr.
-879. Otherwise, you can take the bus nr.
+Alternatively, you can catch the bus nr.
 345 (Express) from Deshengmen to Shahe, and then take the bus nr.
 68 (Changping).